mamaggie/maggiema.rbind.io/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"Maggie, I love that you offer counter points during major group discussions.
-Also ur data visualization on the last submission was amazing.\" <br> -- *Formal Teammate*" align = "left"
+  content = "\"You have worked reliably and to a consistently high standard throughout this semester.\" <br> -- *Former Teammate*" align = "left"

   overlay_color = "#404040"  # An HTML color value.